Standard of living in Israel

 Israel's standard of living is significantly higher than all of the other countries in the region and equal to Western European countries, and is comparable to that of other highly developed countries.
 Israel was ranked 19th out of 189 countries on the 2019 UN Human Development Index, indicating "very high" development.
 It is considered a high-income country by the World Bank.
 Israel also has a very high life expectancy at birth.
+It is ranked 4th in UN’s Global happiness index and second in index of young people.

 History

-Following Israel's establishment in 1948 and victory in the 1948 Arab–Israeli War which began immediately afterward, the country was impoverished and lacking in foreign currency reserves.
+Following Israel's establishment in 1948 and the 1948 Palestine war that began immediately afterward, the country was impoverished and lacking in foreign currency reserves.
 Living standards saw some increase in the first year after independence.
 Israel had to recover from the effects of the war, and saw a wave of mass Jewish immigration from post-war Europe and Middle Eastern countries, doubling the Jewish population in three years.
 The country was financially overwhelmed and faced a deep economic crisis.
 As a result, a strict regime of austerity was put in place.
 Food, furniture, and footwear were heavily rationed.
 Rationing allowed for a meager 1,600 calories a day, with additional calories for children, the elderly, and pregnant women.
 Throughout the austerity period, living standards were preserved at tolerable levels, and the regime of strict rationing enabled the Israeli government to ensure that the entire population was adequately fed, clothed, and sheltered.

 In 1952, Israel and West Germany signed a reparations agreement.
 West Germany agreed to pay Israel financial reparations for the Holocaust, ultimately paying over 3 billion marks over a period of 14 years.
 The agreement went to force in 1953, when the first reparations payments arrived.
 As a result, most austerity restrictions were lifted that year; some remained in place, and were gradually lifted throughout the following years.
 The families receiving the reparations payments saw a considerable increase in their standard of living; on average, they doubled their incomes.

 Throughout the 1950s, Israel was heavily reliant on reparations payments from West Germany, and on financial donations from Jews around the world, especially American Jews.
 Israel used these sources to invest in its infrastructure and in industrial and agricultural development projects, which allowed the country to become economically self-sufficient.
 Due to this commitment to development in its first two decades of existence, Israel experienced economic growth rates that exceeded 10% annually.
 Average living standards rose steadily; between 1950 and 1963, the expenditure of an average wage-earner's family rose 97% in real terms.
 Between 1955 and 1966, per capita consumption in Israel rose by 221% and in 1963, 93% of the population had electricity and 97% had running water.